kiankaas/personal-soccer-stats-analysis/README.md

 | PKW      | 2      | Win via penalty shoot-out |
 | W      | 3      | Win |

-Match results were encoded using the standard soccer point system, where teams earn 3 points for a win, 2 for a win via penalty shoot-out, 1 for a draw or loss via penalty shoot-out, and 0 for a loss.
+Match results were encoded using the league's point system, where teams earn 3 points for a win, 2 for a win via penalty shoot-out, 1 for a draw or loss via penalty shoot-out, and 0 for a loss.
 This encoding ensures consistency with real-world soccer scoring while allowing for performance analysis.